Live Chat

 Frequently Asked Questions

 Sometimes.
-Run the real wire price formula and subtract the wire fee to see your true savings.
-If the net savings are small, financing may be worth a look.
+Run the real wire-price formula first.
+If the fee eats most of the savings, the discount is not doing much.
 On a $5,000 diamond with a 1% discount and $30 wire fee, you're only saving $20, which may not be worth tying up your cash.

-Not always.
-That phrase can signal deferred interest, which can add interest back to the purchase date if you miss the payoff deadline.
-Ask for the exact terms in writing.
-True 0% APR means no interest accrues during the promo period regardless of when you pay it off.
+No. Treat those as two separate offers until the paperwork proves otherwise.
+Deferred interest can add interest back to the purchase date if you miss the payoff deadline, while true 0% APR means no interest accrues regardless of when you pay it off.

 Pick the option you can finish without stress.
-If you're not confident you can make every payment on time, wire can be simpler.
-If you have steady cash flow and a clear payoff plan, true 0% can give you room.
-Remember that deferred interest plans can be very expensive if you're even one day late.
+Cheap on paper is not cheap if it keeps you up at night.
+If you're not confident you can make every payment on time, wire is simpler.
+Deferred interest plans can be very expensive if you're even one day late.

 *Some links on our site may earn us a small commission at NO EXTRA cost to you, helping us keep our content free*